Hybrid Smoothing for Anomaly Detection in Time Series: Introduction

-In the context of monitoring a process one often has a record of past system performance and some prior knowledge of the normal and anomalous behavior.
-Thus it is natural to approach this problem also from a Bayesian perspective in order to take advantage of reference distributions and also to quantify the uncertainty for the measurements over a given period.
-A Bayesian hierarchical model (BHM) also builds in more symmetry between the trend and anomaly signals.
-The trend is based on a multivariate normal distribution prior for the basis coefficients and the anomaly uses a prior for the coefficients that is double exponential (Laplace).
-Besides providing a useful solution to our motivating application, the comparison between frequentist and Bayesian approaches is interesting in that both are able to accurately detect anomalous behavior and also have low rates of false positives.
-They accomplish this identification, however, through different means.
+In the context of monitoring a process, one often has a record of past system performance and some prior knowledge of the normal and anomalous behavior.
+Thus, it is natural to approach this problem also from a Bayesian perspective in order to take advantage of reference distributions and also to quantify the uncertainty for the measurements over a given period.
+A Bayesian hierarchical model (BHM) also builds in more symmetry between the trend and anomalous signals.
+The trend is based on a multivariate normal distribution prior for the basis coefficients, and the anomaly uses a prior for the coefficients that is double exponential (Laplace).
+Besides providing a useful solution to our motivating application, the comparison between frequentist and Bayesian approaches is interesting in that both are able to accurately detect anomalous behavior and also have low false positive rates.
+Both approaches are utilized in our application to offline monitoring at Urban Water Treatment Facility\footnote{This treatment facility has requested that its identity not be listed.} (UWTF).

-The challenge for any urban area is to provide a safe and ample supply of drinking water.
-The scale of this effort is often not appreciated.
-Denver Water, providing clean drinking water to all of the Denver, Colorado metropolitan area, must filter and treat an average of 180 million gallons a day.
-The scale of the Denver Water system precludes an operator from tracking in real time every filtration cycle on each filter, and therefore, it is important to provide a statistical method to flag unusual filter cycles for further examination.
-In this work we focus on the time series of the variable {\it headloss} to track filter performance.
+UWTF faces the challenge of providing a safe and ample supply of drinking water.
+This is accomplished over a multistep process, which includes gravity flow through a filter consisting of anthracite, sand, and gravel.
+The performance of these filters is tracked with a time series variable known as {\it headloss}, which measures reduction in water pressure as the media becomes clogged.
+When headloss in a filter reaches a certain level, usually every one to two days, an operator shuts down the filter, and a backwash is initiated to clean the filter.

-Large scale water filtration such as that used in the Denver facility is achieved by gravity flow through filter media consisting of anthracite, sand, and gravel.
-Over the course of a day, as sediment accumulates in the filter, pressure at the filter outlet slowly increases, and the water level begins to rise.
-Headloss is a measure of the filtration system water pressure associated with rising water levels.
-When headloss in a filter reaches a certain level, an operator shuts down the filter and a backwash is initiated in order to clean the filter before a new cycle begins.
+The scale of the UWTF system precludes an operator from tracking in real time every filtration cycle on each of the multiple filters, and therefore, it is important to provide a statistical method to flag unusual filtration cycles for further examination in a timely, but retrospective manner.
+Our analysis can be performed on the scale of seconds, while a backwash is performed over the course of hours, providing sufficient time to identify out of control operation before a filter resumes.
+Because headloss is recorded on five minute intervals, it would be possible to achieve online monitoring in this application if desired.